aisurf3r/Chatbox-AiRoulette/README.md

 ## Overview

 **Chatbox AI Roulette** is an interactive web-based  chat application that allows users to communicate with various AI language models.
-It provides a seamless interface for sending messages, receiving AI-generated responses, and even highlighting code snippets in the responses for better readability.
-The project leverages the OpenRouter API to interact with multiple state-of-the-art AI models, giving users the flexibility to choose their preferred model for each conversation.
+Easy to integrate in your project, provides a seamless interface for sending messages, receiving AI-generated responses, and even highlighting code snippets in the responses for better readability.
+The project leverages the OpenRouter API to interact with multiple free AI models, giving users the flexibility to choose their preferred model for each conversation with ZERO api cost.

 ---